Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Fish and Seafood

-Seafood of any type is an excellent choice during your feeding window.
+Seafood of any type is an excellent choice during your intermittent fasting feeding window.
 Fish such as wild-caught salmon or sardines are very high not only in protein but also rich in omega-3 fats that are necessary for optimal health and to reduce cellular inflammation.
 DHA and EPA are considered essential fats—omega-3 fats that we must get from our diet.
 Unfortunately, with intermittent fasting, many are deficient in this necessary nutrient, and why supplementation would be an excellent choice in this case.

 Fish and seafood to optimize intermittent fasting include: